 stomach pain or nausea

-The above list includes the more common side effects of Nordip.
+These are the more common side effects of Nordip.
+All side effects

 unusual tiredness or weakness